 While it may be tempting to try to avoid some of these costs by representing yourself in a divorce, getting divorced is a complicated legal process that requires knowledge of New York State family law as well as federal and local tax laws.
 Check out our article, “Is Divorce Without Lawyers a Good Idea?” to see the possible risks of attempting to represent yourself.

-Parties often and unknowingly make mistakes that end up costing far more to correct, than if they had retained counsel in the first place.
+Parties often and unknowingly make mistakes that end up costing far more to correct, then if they had retained counsel in the first place.
 A mediator is a good option if the couple is committed to having an option mind and remaining amicable.
 Mediation provides a cost-effective alternative to ligation that allows you to work with an attorney who is well versed in the laws pertaining to your direct area, and who is committed to helping you make your divorce as simple and painless as possible.
-It will be more time effective and less stressful to reach out to a divorce mediator in your area.
+It will be more time effective and less stressful to reach out to a New York divorce mediator in your area.